 In culinary terms, Berlin is most famous for its embrace of veganism and the quality, variety and availability does not disappoint.
 A favourite of ours is Sunshine Burger – vegan and vegetarian burgers with soul and fantastic chips where the beer is locally sourced and delicious.
 Sunshine burger exists on the main street which at one end has Gorltizer Park and at the other Kotbusser Tor.
 In between you have a plethora of second hand shops, vegan shops, bars and the famous punk store SO38.

 Getting around the City

-Berlin is a paradise for walking and cycling; it is flat and easy to traverse with the Spree providing an almost continuous path from the Brandenburg gate area to Oberbaum bridge via the East Side Gallery, this is a long walk mind and you’ll find yourself weaving in and out of river paths and main streets and back again.
-You will see some amazing and unexpected places along the way as well as places to eat and stop for a drink.
+Berlin is a paradise for walking and cycling; it is flat and easy to traverse with the Spree providing an almost continuous path from the Brandenburg gate area to Oberbaum bridge via the East Side Gallery, this is a long walk mind but you’ll find yourself weaving in and out of river paths and main streets and back again.
+You will see some amazing and unexpected places along the way as well as places to stop for a drink and something to eat.